J1 League: League format

 A draw would be conducted, if necessary.
 However, if two clubs are tied for first place, both clubs will be declared as co-champions.
-The top three clubs will qualify to the following year's AFC Champions League, while the bottom two clubs will be relegated to J2.
-The third-bottom club will play a playoff against the J2 playoffs winning team.
+The top two clubs will qualify to the following season's AFC Champions League Elite, the third-placers qualify to the following season's AFC Champions League Two, while the bottom three clubs will be relegated to J2.